Some finiteness results for groups of automorphisms of manifolds: Homologically and homotopically finite type spaces

 Using cellular homology, one sees that a CW-complex with finitely many cells in each dimension has finitely generated homology groups.
 The following lemma generalizes this:

 \begin{lemma} A CW complex $X$ with finitely many cells in each dimension is in $\cat{HFin}$.\end{lemma}

 \begin{proof}A CW decomposition of $X$ induces a $\pi_1(X)$-equivariant CW decomposition of its universal cover $\tilde{X}$.
-Let $\tilde{C}_*$ denote the cellular chains on $\tilde{X}$.
-The hypothesis implies this is a finitely generated complex of free $\bZ[\pi_1(X)]$-modules.
-If $M$ is a $\bZ[\pi_1(X)]$-module, $H_*(X;M)$ is isomorphic to the homology of the chain complex $\tilde{C}_* \otimes_{\bZ[\pi_1(X)]} M$.
-If $M$ is finitely generated as an abelian group, the lemma follows by noting this chain complex has a finitely generated abelian group in each degree.\end{proof}
+Letting $\tilde{C}_*$ denote the cellular chains on $\tilde{X}$, a finitely generated complex of free $\bZ[\pi_1(X)]$-modules.
+Then $H_*(X;M)$ is isomorphic to the homology of the chain complex $\tilde{C}_* \otimes_{\bZ[\pi_1(X)]} M$, which is finitely generated in each degree if $M$ is finitely generated as an abelian group.\end{proof}